gl1tterbomb/gl1tterbomb/README.md

  2. I need more Booster Gold fans or any DC/Marvel fans plsss ;-;

-3. Let u know I'm not into eddsoworld, COD, FNF, Dandy world, and some other fandom;-;.
+3. Let u know I'm not into eddsoworld, COD, Squid game, FNF, Dandy world, and some other fandom;-;.
 My friends will force me to match with them  👍  👍

 4. I do also multi/crossover/rarepairs; I enjoy people yapping about their ships and AU. interesting or not.
 I still won't judge, and I'll respect it.
 Whatever it is AU, serious/silly ships, crossovers, headcanons, ect.